mayerph/grapqhl-server-starter/README.md

 - role = a certain kind of implementation e.g. interface

-- features-based directory = organizes all roles related to a feature
+- features-based directory = organizes all roles related to a feature.
+In this project all feature-based directories are located in the src/api directory

 #### Convention